Environmental Stewardship: Wastewater Treatment

 - 5. Process Instrumentation

-- This lesson covers the various instrumentation methods of measurement and control employed in wastewater treatment. pH, ORP, flow rate, and conductivity measurement/control are covered in detail.
+- This lesson covers the instrumentation measure and control used in wastewater treatment.
+ORP, pH, flow rate, and conductivity measurement/control are covered in detail.
 Also discussed are chemical metering pumps and methods of reagent addition.

 - 6. REDOX Treatments